A framework for effective coaching

 - Will (or Way Forward) – Commit to action and accountability.

-By following this structured process, the GROW model helps individuals and teams
+By following this structured process, the GROW model helps individuals and teams gain clarity, develop actionable strategies, and stay accountable, leading to improved performance and long term success.

 When & where to use the GROW coaching model